thetillhoff/eac/README.md

 ## The bugs
 - `~` can't be resolved in the scripts.
 Use `$HOME` instead.
 - The default script (at least on wsl, untested on others) for script executions is `dash`.
 So it seems the `shell` param doesn't work properly...

+## Other todos
+- make eac use the scripts of the eac version that is installed, not the ones in the mainbranch.
+Need to think of a solution for how to set a default in the development workflow.